bcgov/zeva/openshift/README.md

 ?
 What is this module version?
 1.0.0
 ?
 What environments are supported by your app? separated by space build dev test prod ?
 What is the source code directory for this module? .
 ?
-What namespace/project name is used for 'build'? tbiwaq-tools ?
-What namespace/project name is used for 'dev'? tbiwaq-dev ?
-What namespace/project name is used for 'test'? tbiwaq-test ?
-What namespace/project name is used for 'prod'? tbiwaq-prod
+What namespace/project name is used for 'build'? e52f12-tools
+?
+What namespace/project name is used for 'dev'? e52f12-dev
+?
+What namespace/project name is used for 'test'? e52f12-test
+?
+What namespace/project name is used for 'prod'? e52f12-prod
 ```

 ### 1.2 Create frontend build and deploy template for Openshift